 You’ll now see a list of potential notification sounds that you can set.
 Select one, and all your notifications will start making this sound.

-Step 1: Once again, start by swiping down to open up your Quick settings menu, and choose the gear-like Settings icon.
+Step 1: Once again, start by swiping down to open up your Quick Settings menu, and choose the Settings icon.

 Step 2: This time, scroll down until you reach Apps, and select it.

 Step 3: Your downloaded apps will appear in alphabetical order.
 Select the app that you want to change the notification sound for.